RWKV/RWKV-infctx-trainer/README.md

 Remember to modify the configuration for your own need.

 See [RWKV-v4neo/config-example.yaml](./RWKV-v4neo/config-example.yaml) for documentation on the various options

+> NOTE: Due to current incomplete implementation, without state gradient, bptt_truncate is forced to be true

 ## Environment setup